2018/19 Curriculum Statement

 We have embedded the wider curriculum so that it meets the requirements of our children in the light of the latest National Curriculum review.
 This exciting development includes a computing curriculum Purple Mash that will integrate new technologies, programming and media into school life.
 Our curriculum continues to ensure that our children’s learning is both meaningful and benefits from a specific focus on the core.

-Our wider curriculum, at the moment,is based around our Wordsmith books.
+Our wider curriculum is based around our Wordsmith English curriculum books.
 Children read the book in class and then complete lots of tasks which are linked to that theme.
-Our maths curriculum is based around White Rose maths and our English curriculum is based around Word Smith.
+This enables children to make sense of topic areas, science themes etc. Our maths curriculum is based around White Rose maths

 To get a feel for the sorts of things your child will be learning this year, please click on the year group buttons or links below.
 As we build up this website further, there will be photographs too.